AnRkey/AIB/docs/user-guide.md

 #### General
 - **Application Behavior**: Configure startup settings
-  - **Always on top when application starts**: When enabled, all new application windows will open in "Always on Top" mode
+  - **Always on top when application starts**: When enabled, new application windows will open in "Always on Top" mode.
+This setting only affects windows created after changing the setting and does not modify the state of currently open windows.

 #### Audio
 - **Microphone**: Select your default microphone for voice interactions with AI services